 During the first quarter of 2021, restaurants in most of the European countries in which TheFork operates were ordered to remain closed.
 In TheFork segment, we saw a notable recovery beginning in mid-May 2021, as restaurants in most European countries in which TheFork operates began reopening for in-restaurant dining.
 However, late in the fourth quarter of 2021 and early into the first quarter of 2022, Omicron-related restrictions and related impact to consumer demand within Europe again began to impact TheFork.
-TheFork segment revenue during the second quarter of 2022 increased by approximately 78% when compared to the same period in 2021, primarily driven by the re-opening of restaurants for in-restaurant dining, which were ordered to remained closed in most European countries during the second quarter of 2021, and improving consumer demand.
-By means of showing a comparison to a pre-COVID-19 timeframe, TheFork revenue during the second quarter of 2022 slightly exceeded parity with 2019's comparable period, an increase from approximately 58% of 2019's comparable period during the second quarter of 2021.
+These Omicron-related restrictions were again lifted late in the first quarter of 2022, bringing a recovery of consumer demand and revenue, although European consumer demand and restaurant openings remain below pre-pandemic levels through the third quarter of 2022.
+TheFork segment revenue during the third quarter of 2022 increased by approximately 17%, primarily driven by improving consumer demand, when compared to the same period in 2021.
+By means of showing a comparison to a pre-COVID-19 timeframe, TheFork revenue during the third quarter of 2022 slightly exceeded parity with 2019's comparable period, an increase from approximately 88% of 2019's comparable period during the third quarter of 2021.